abpframework/abp/docs/en/Blog-Posts/2023-12-20 v8_0_Release_Stable/POST.md

 ### New ABP Community Posts

-There are exciting articles contributed by the ABP community as always.
+There are exciting articles contributed by the ABP community, as always.
 I will highlight some of them here:

 * [Performance Optimization of .NET-based application](https://community.abp.io/posts/performance-optimization-of-.netbased-and-also-abpbased-application-pmdwhwxc) by [Leon Košak](https://github.com/leonkosak)
 * [Video: ABP Framework Consuming HTTP APIs from a .NET Client](https://community.abp.io/videos/abp-framework-consuming-http-apis-from-a-.net-client-uzul9og4) by [Hamza Albreem](https://github.com/braim23)